torvalds/linux/Documentation/filesystems/nfs/client-identifier.rst

 instances in order to maintain file open and lock state during system restarts.
 A special identifier and principal are maintained on each client.
-These can be set by administrators, scripts provided by site administrators, or tools provided by Linux distributors.
+These can be set by administrators, scripts provided by site administrators, or tools provided by GNU/Linux distributors.

 There are risks if a client's NFSv4 identifier and its principal